 The sacrifices he made for Bella.
-Oh my!
+Oh, my!
 And she doesn’t even remain faithful.
 Oh my!
-When her inner goddess calls, she may melt another male—up to eight male melts have been noted.
+When her inner goddess calls, she may melt another male.
+Biologists have observed as many as eight males attached to one female.
 It’s not likely Edward will remain her true one and only.

-No fairy tale ending or once-upon-a-time for Edward.
-Fused and attached he will be until Bella dies.
+No fairy tale ending for Edward.
+Fused and attached, he will be until Bella dies.

 When I first read about the anglerfish, I was designing my monster for novella 2, Man’s Best.
-I didn’t use the mating ritual but I did use the mouth and jaw of the angler.
+I didn’t use the mating ritual, however, I used the mouth and jaw of the angler.

-To be absorbed to the point that nothing of you exists is what the Farragos do in novella 3, Sparkers, to the young males they entice.
+To be absorbed to the point nothing of you exists is what the Farragos do in novella 3, Sparkers, to the young males they entice.
 Just imagine a fleet of space aliens—who have the mating habits of an anglerfish female—descending upon a captured audience.
-I did.
-Scared the heck out of me.
-Imagine anglerfish of the deep evolving and creeping from the ocean depths to find food and/or viable males.
-Another scary thought.

 Can you think of any monsters roaming around out there in either books, on TV, or in the movies that are NOT based on actual creatures on Earth?
 Name one and argue well, because I’ll try to find similarities in nature.